Here is an explanation of ATEX and IECEx standards, markings, classification, directive and different zones.

 Both ATEX and IECEx both require compliance with the same technical standards, so in terms of technical content, there is basically no difference.
 Only visible difference is in many cases the marking on the device.

-IEC (The International Electrotechnical Commission) Standard IEC 60079 is a suite of Standards that cover a wide standards relating to different types of equipment and protection measures in explosive atmospheres.
+IEC (The International Electrotechnical Commission) Standard IEC 60079 is a suite of standards that cover a wide standard relating to different types of equipment and protection measures in explosive atmospheres.

 ISO/IEC 80079-34:2011 specifies particular requirements and information for establishing and maintaining a quality system to manufacture Ex Category 1 and Category 2 equipment including protective systems in accordance with the Ex certificate.
 It is compatible with the objectives of ISO 9001:2008.